Self-Organized Pattern Formation in Geological Soft Matter: Physical mechanisms underlying mesoscale geological self-organization

 Similar screening mechanisms apply to other fields, such as pressure fields or electric potentials, leading to a resemblance between diffusion-limited aggregates and other fractal growth patterns, such as viscous fingers or electrodeposition structures.

 Although DLA is widely used to model far-from-equilibrium growth in physical and biological systems, it remains a theoretical challenge to fully describe its structure using scaling models.
-Most approaches assume a self-similar fractal pattern, but this does not fully capture the complexity of DLA~\cite{Meakin1998, Halsey2000}.
-In fact, the mathematical structure underlying DLA, as well as more general Laplacian growth models, is quite involved, with the link to the theory of integrable systems and even quantum gravity models~\cite{Mineev-Weinstein2000, Mineev-Weinstein2008}, providing further evidence that a simple model can indeed generate complex structures.
+Most approaches assume a self-similar fractal pattern, but this does not fully capture the complexity of DLA~\cite{Meakin1998,Halsey2000}.
+The mathematical structure underlying DLA, as well as more general Laplacian growth models, is quite involved, with the link to the theory of integrable systems and even quantum gravity models~\cite{Mineev-Weinstein2000,Mineev-Weinstein2008}, providing further evidence that a simple model can indeed generate complex structures.
+In geological systems, DLA provides a useful idealized description of the growth of some mineral dendrites (Sec.~\ref{sec:dendrites}).